Understanding Ransomware: How Attacks Work & How to Defend

 Once preparation is complete, ransomware is deployed across the environment in a coordinated manner.
 Files are encrypted, backups are deleted, and recovery systems are sabotaged.

 At this stage, organizations face operational downtime, data loss, legal exposure, and reputational damage.
+A well-tested incident response plan is critical to minimizing impact.

 5. Defending Against Ransomware